 |North Vietnam||nem cuốn|

-Even though these are all different Vietnamese words and different local varieties put different local ingredients into their fresh spring rolls, these Vietnamese words all mean the same thing – Vietnamese-style fresh spring rolls.
+Even though these are all different Vietnamese words and different local varieties put different local ingredients into their fresh spring rolls, they all mean the same thing – Vietnamese-style fresh spring rolls.

-In Vietnam, a basic fresh spring roll is made from rice paper, rice vermicelli noodles, raw vegetables, fresh fruits, Vietnamese fresh herbs with some protein as roast pork and prawns., chicken, or for a vegetarian version, some fried tofu.
+In Vietnam, a primary fresh spring roll is made from rice paper, rice vermicelli noodles, raw vegetables, fresh fruits, and Vietnamese fresh herbs with some protein such as roast pork and prawns., chicken, or for a vegetarian version, some fried tofu.
 The Vietnamese fresh spring roll is always served with a Vietnamese dipping sauce.

-These Vietnamese spring rolls make a wonderful summer dish or an appetizer.
+These Vietnamese spring rolls make an excellent summer dish or an appetizer.
 Below are some of our recipes and videos for these Vietnamese spring rolls.
 These videos are all made locally in Hanoi, Vietnam.

 What Is The Philosophy of Vietnamese Cuisine?

-Vietnamese food uses the five elements philosophy known as wood, fire, earth, metal, and water.
-These 5 elements touch our sense of sight, hearing, smell, taste, and touch.
+Vietnamese food uses the five elements of philosophy: wood, fire, earth, metal, and water.
+These 5 elements touch our senses of sight, hearing, smell, taste, and touch.
 They also take into account the color and flavor combinations of Vietnamese food.

 Why is Thai Food So Spicy?

-Thai food is spicy as it is actually a combination of a few kinds of cuisines as Indian, Chinese, and Portuguese.
+Thai food is spicy as it combines a few cuisines, such as Indian, Chinese, and Portuguese.
 The Indians brought curry to Thailand.
-The Chinese taught the Thais how to cook using a wok, and the Portuguese traded in a lot of fruits and vegetables including the red chili.
+The Chinese taught the Thais how to cook using a wok, and the Portuguese traded many fruits and vegetables, including red chili.